-Commissioner Shaw stated she is especially pleased that it appears with this award that are finally tracking as we need to in Purchasing.
+Commissioner Shaw stated she is especially pleased that it appears with this award that we are finally tracking as we need to in the Purchasing Department.
 She could not be more pleased.

 II.
 REGULAR BUSINESS

 Chairwoman Ronna Rowe Garrett called the meeting to order at 8:40 am, following the presentation of awards.